Special notice: Recent fraud alerts

 Fraudulent Email Addresses or Contact Information

 The most recent scams involve interested renters receiving emails from non-JLL accounts claiming JLL is working with them.
-The renter never receives an email from an email address ending in @am.jll.com, @eu.jll.com or @ap.jll.com.
+The renter never receives an email from an email address ending in @jll.com, @am.jll.com, @eu.jll.com or @ap.jll.com.

-The scammer also offers to speak with the user and provides a cell phone number and lists another number on a fake invoice: +34 697915350 or +44 2081335276.
+The scammer also offers to speak with the user and provides a cell phone number and lists another number on a fake invoice.
+These numbers have in the past have Spain or UK country codes.
+More recently the scammer has provided +34 662 368 086, +34 663 718617, or 011 34 663 718617 as his contact number.

 In the past, users have received the same scam from the following emails: jll-real-estate@europe.com, wlanson16@gmail.com, wlanson1952@gmail.com, willlanson52@gmail.com and several other variations of emails containing the fraudulent Will Lanson name.